Best Google Maps Scrapers 2026 [No-Code Edition]

 Usability

-Apify gives you a lot of control, but the setup is heavy.
+Apify gives you a ton of control, but it's the least beginner-friendly tool I tested.

-Most filters sit behind paid "($)" fields, and there's no instance management... reopen the actor and it loads your last inputs, so it's easy to launch a run you didn't mean to.
+And there's no instance management... reopen the actor and it loads your last inputs, so it's easy to fire off a run (and burn credits) you didn't mean to.

 Apify Search filters and categories pre-scrape filtering interface

-There's also no built-in deduplication for this actor, and on Google Maps duplicates are normal across overlapping areas.
+There's also no built-in deduplication, and on Google Maps duplicates are normal across overlapping areas... so that's cleanup you inherit.

 screenshot of the complaint